b00401062/b00401062.github.io/Medicine/Digestive System & Gastroenterology.md

-# Gastrointestinal System & Gastroenterology
+# Digestive System & Gastroenterology

 ## Ligaments in the Abdomen